dcjohnson/Ethics-World/README.md

 Disclaimer!!!
 =============

 This is my first Django project.
-It is pretty crappy!

 Installation
 ============